 In addition to these standard zones the Comprehensive Development Zones (CDZ) and Priority Development Zones (PDZ) apply to specific precincts.
 The CDZ applies to land at the eastern end of Victoria Street and Victoria Gardens.
 This CDZ seeks to encourage the redevelopment with a mix of uses that will complement and enhance the Yarra River environment.
 The second CDZ applies to the ‘Maltings’ site bounded by Gough, Balmain, Dover and Bent Streets in Cremorne.
 Its purpose is to ensure that land is planned and developed as a whole in a form that is responsive to area character and amenity, site characteristics and opportunities.
 The PDZ1 is applied to an area bounded by Walmer Street, Victoria Street, Flockhart Street, land immediately north of Shamrock Street, and the Yarra River.
 The area is planned as a mixed use precinct as part of the Victoria Street Major Activity Centre.

-The main issues with respect to the zoning of employment land in Yarra are:
+The main issues with respect to the zoning of employment land in Yarra are as follows:

 Achieve employment growth in activity centres to accommodate retail and other functions in response to local demand and demand that originates outside of Yarra